strodown/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 ### Question 6: How many CPU cores can PCSX2 use
 By default, PCSX2 uses two cores for emulation.
 Enabling the MTVU speedhack allows the PS2's VU1 coprocessor to run on a third core, which is safe for most games.

-Software rendering in GSdx can be set to use as many or as few rendering threads as desired.
+Software rendering in GS can be set to use as many or as few rendering threads as desired.
 We recommend using no more than 8, or the number of cores (including hyperthreads) that your CPU has, whichever is the lower number.

 <div class="page"/> <!-- Because PDFs are terrible -->